Audience Segmentation in Digital Marketing

 They blast it to everyone.

-However, not every audience member is the same.
+But not every audience member is the same.

 And if your content speaks to everyone, it resonates with no one.

-What Is Audience Segmentation?
+What Is Audience Segmentation in Digital Marketing?

 Instead of sending one message to everyone, you tailor your content based on:

-- Demographics (age, location, profession)
+- Demographics – age, location, profession

-- Psychographics (values, motivations, pain points)
+- Psychographics – values, motivations, pain points

-Why Segmentation Matters in Digital Marketing
+Why Audience Segmentation Matters in Digital Marketing

 Without segmentation: